jeremyfprice/educ2201-syllabus/curricular_units_and_culminating_performances.md

 ### Intermediate Performances

-* *Defining Learning, Teaching, and Technology:* XX points
+* *Defining Learning, Teaching, and Technology:* 25 points
-* *Learning Experience with Technology ScreenChomp:* XX points
+* *Learning Experience with Technology ScreenChomp:* 25 points
-* *Is Yoda a Good Teacher or a Bad Teacher?:* XX points
+* *Is Yoda a Good Teacher or a Bad Teacher?:* 50 points

 ### Culminating Performance

-*What Does Learning and Teaching with Technology Look Like?* XX points
+*What Does Learning and Teaching with Technology Look Like?* 50 points

 ## Unit 2: Exploring the Many Sides of Diversity